marcosrosse/iac-terragrunt/README.md

 # IaC - Terragrunt

-This repository contains infrastructure as code (IaC) for Kubernetes clusters hosted on the Hetzner Cloud.
-We use Terraform with Terragrunt to manage our infrastructure in a modular and reusable way.
+This repository contains a collection of infrastructure as code.

 ## 🏗️ Project Structure